-(i) The following amendments to standards are mandatory for the Group's financial year beginning on 1st January 2017.
-The adoption of these amendments has not had any significant impact to the results and financial position of the Group.
+The following new standards, amendments to standards and interpretations to standards are mandatory for the Company's financial year beginning on 1st January 2018.
+The adoption of these standards, amendments and interpretations has not had any significant impact to the results and financial position of the Group.